PennyLaneAI/catalyst/benchmark/README.md

 Known issues:

-* [ ]  PennyLane+jax/default.qubit.jax implementation of Grover-like task: compilation and running times are not clearly distinguishable
+* [ ] PennyLane+jax/default.qubit.jax implementation of Grover-like task:
+  compilation and running times are not clearly distinguishable.
-* [ ] PennyLane+jax implementation of VQE problem does not currently work
+* [ ] PennyLane+jax implementation of the VQE problem does not currently work.
-* [ ] Altair visualization: plot legend is clipped, see https://github.com/vega/vl-convert/issues/30 The best workaround I am aware of  is to provide shorter aliases for implementations.
+* [x] Altair visualization: plot legend is clipped, see https://github.com/vega/vl-convert/issues/30 The best workaround I am aware of is to provide shorter aliases for implementations.